Taï National Park: Flora

-The park is one of the last remaining portions of the vast primary Upper Guinean rain forest that once stretched across present-day Togo, Ghana, Côte d'Ivoire, Liberia and Sierra Leone to Guinea-Bissau.
+The park is one of the last remaining portions of the vast primary Upper Guinean rain forest that once stretched across present-day Togo, Ghana, Ivory Coast, Liberia and Sierra Leone to Guinea-Bissau.
 It is the largest island of forest remaining in West Africa remaining relatively intact.
 Its mature tropical forest lies within a WWF/IUCN Centre of Plant Diversity and in the center of endemism of eastern Liberia and western Côte d'Ivoire, probably as the result of having been an Ice Age refugium, having over 50 species endemic to the region.
 The park contains some 1,300 species of higher plants of which 54% occur only in the Guinean zone.
 The vegetation is predominantly dense evergreen ombrophilous forest of Upper Guinean type of 40–60 m emergent trees with massive trunks and large buttresses or stilt roots.

 Two main types of forest can be recognised grading from diverse moist evergreen forest with leguminous trees in the southern third to moist semi-evergreen forest in the north.
 Large numbers of epiphytes and lianes form an important element at the lower levels including Platycerium, Nephrolepis biserrata, Drymaria and Asplenium africanum.
 The Sassandrian moist evergreen forest on schistose soils in the south-west is dominated by species such as ebony (Diospyros gabunensis), Diospyros chevalieri, Mapania baldwinii, Mapania linderi and Heritiera utilis (syn.
 Tarrietia utilis), with numerous endemic species, especially in the lower Cavally Valley and the Meno and Hana depressions near Mont Niénokoué.
 The last stands of the large endemic tree Kantou guereensis are here.
 The poorer soils of the north and south-east support species such as palm Eremospatha macrocarpa, west African ebony Diospyros mannii, Diospyros kamerunensis, Parinari chrysophylla, Chrysophyllum perpulchrum and Chidlowia sanguinea.
 Species such as Gilbertiodendron splendidum, Symphonia globulifera and Raphia occur in the swamp forests of river backwaters and oxbows.
 The inselbergs are vegetated, according to their substrate, with savanna-like grassland and deciduous trees such as Spathodea campanulata.
 Plants once thought to be extinct, such as Amorphophallus staudtii, have been discovered in the area.
 Since commercial timber exploitation officially ceased in 1972, the forest has recovered well, although large areas are dominated by planted species.

 The forest plants still play a large role in the lives of people in the Taï region.
 The fruit of Thaumatococcus daniellii locally known as katamfe or katempfe, yoruba or soft cane is used in traditional medicine and contains a protein substance five thousand times sweeter than sugar cane.
 The bark of the Terminalia superba, or "tree of malaria", is used by the ethnic Kroumen for the treatment of malaria.
 This means that the park is an attic of genetic potential not yet explored by natural science and medicine.